JOIN THE JOURNEY! 10% discount on your first purchase by subscribing to the newsletter

 What are the properties and benefits of cardamom?

-Used in traditional Ayurvedic, Chinese, Tibetan, Arabic, Greek and Roman medicine for various purposes, cardamom reduces stress with its high levels of linalool and linalyl acetate, aromatic compounds we can also find in lavender, citrus and in other flowers and spices.
+Always used for a variety of purposes in traditional Ayurvedic, Chinese, Tibetan, Arabic, Greek, and Roman medicine, cardamom contributes to stress reduction, thanks to its high levels of linalool and linalyl acetate, aromatic compounds also found in lavender, citrus fruits, and various flowers and spices.

-This spice is traditionally used in the treatment of asthma, digestive disorders and cold symptoms, as widely demonstrated in pharmacological studies.
-Its essential oil turns out to be an effective diuretic and detoxifier and for this reason it was chosen by Wilden.herbals for our Remedium n.
-4 – Hangover.
+Traditional uses of this spice, see it as particularly useful for the treatment of asthma, digestive disorders and cold symptoms, later proven in pharmacological studies.
+Its essential oil turns out to be an effective diuretic and detoxifier, which is why it was chosen by us at Wilden.herbals for our Remedium no. 4 – Hangover.

-Remedia n.4 – Hangover with sweet orange, chamomile, cardamom, lemongrass, turmeric, fennel, gentian, lemon and mallow
+Remedia No. 4 – Hangover with sweet orange, chamomile, cardamom, lemongrass, turmeric, fennel, gentian, lemon and mallow

 How to use cardamom?

-The fruit we buy (dried in plantation) looks like a green-brownish capsule.
+The fruit we buy (which has already been dried in the plantation), looks like a brownish-green capsule.

-The Arab tradition mixes cardamom with coffee and uses it to reduce the effects of caffeine.
-The resulting drink, Qahwa, is often consumed to fight headaches and stress.
+Arab tradition has cardamom associated with coffee to reduce the power of the caffeine present in the latter.
+The resulting drink, Qahwa, is often consumed to combat headaches and stress.

-According to “The Thousand and One Nights” collection of folk stories cardamom had the power to get in good with the desired person.
+In tales from “The Arabian Nights,” cardamom was attributed with the power to get anyone into the good graces of the desired person.
 How?
-With a magical sauce or a delicacy made with cardamom seeds.
+With a magical gravy or a delicacy in which cardamom seeds were present.

-Although Europeans do not use this spice for traditional recipes, there are some exceptions: in Swedish Kardemummabullar, a super soft spiced croissant, or Belgian Trappist beers.
+Although Europeans do not make use of this spice in traditional recipes, there are some exceptions, such as Swedish Kardemummabullar, very soft spiced brioche or Belgian Trappist beers.

 Bibliography